 2015 : Graduate of the Certificat d’études de l’enseignement secondaire supérieur in Dutch immersion (CESS)

-- From September 2020 : Understanding Europe Belgian Trainer - European Youth Parliament of Belgium (EYP).
+- September 2020 - February 2022 : Understanding Europe Belgian Trainer - European Youth Parliament of Belgium (EYP).

-- From September 2020 : Vice Head of the UCLouvain delegation to the Canada-Quebec Europe Parliamentary Simulation (Specque).
+- September 2020 - September 2021 : Vice Head of the UCLouvain delegation to the Canada-Quebec Europe Parliamentary Simulation (Specque).

 - December 2020 – January 2021 : Research Assistant in the Qualidem Research Project (ERC grant) under the supervision of Professors V. van Ingelgom and C. Dupuy.